The bubbling resentment towards new open-plan corporate workspaces finally has something to rest its hat on.

 In coworking spaces, there are many open-plan areas, which facilitate and encourage connectivity between members.
 Coworking spaces are renowned for the variety of opportunities that result from connections between members.

-Recent research from the Rotterdam School of Management determined that 1 in 8 coworkers found a new job or temporary assignment, and 1 in 4 coworkers started professional partnerships or collaborations with other members.
+Recent research from the Rotterdam School of Management determined that 1 in 8 coworking space users found a new job or temporary assignment, and 1 in 4 coworkers started professional partnerships or collaborations with other members.

 There’s definitely an upside to a coworking community being able to connect with one another in an open-plan workspace design.
 So what about the supposed detriments of an open-plan setting?